Keeping your pet's coat healthy

 Living in a temperate part of the world, our pets will often shed their coat when the seasons change.
 There are ways to ease the impact on your home and reduce the time it takes for your pet to shed their coat.

-During peak shedding time, you should groom your pet very regularly, ideally with a shedding comb such as the Kokoba Deshedding Brush Tool.
-If your dog is more prone to matting then a daily brush with the JW Gripsoft Double Sided Brush may be more appropriate.
+During peak shedding time, you should groom your pet very regularly, ideally with a shedding tool such as the FURminator de-shedding tool.
+If your dog is more prone to matting then a daily brush is advised.

 Employing some or even all of these measures should make a noticeable difference to the condition of your pet’s coat – remember to always discuss any new skin problems with your vet BEFORE making changes to its diet or environment.